elektrischerwalfisch/flatmark/README.md

 ## Customization
-- Themes: Modify /theme/css/style.css for styling.
-- Header/Footer: Edit 01-header.md and 02-footer.md in each language folder.
+All customizable parts of flatMark are located in the `theme/` folder.
+This includes the main stylesheet (`theme/css/style.css`), a JavaScript file for interactive behavior (`theme/js/presets.js`), and the `theme/shortcodes.php` file where custom shortcodes can be defined.
+You can freely modify these files to match your design and functionality needs.
+Additional assets like images, fonts, or scripts can also be placed in this folder to keep everything neatly organized in one place.

-## flatmark as CMS
+## flatMark as CMS
-Lets first define the requirements for a simple Content-Management-System (CMS).
-**You would like to do the following directly in your Browser:**
+If you are not a programmer and used to work with FTP-client and texteditor you might prefer a Content-Management-System (CMS) to edit your website.
+So how would you define a simple CMS?
+Basically it would allow you to do the following directly in your Browser:
 - Login via username & password
 - Edit website content in a text-editor
 - Upload/Manage files